SynergyLab-Cornell/codedbulk/implementation/README.md

     https://www.gnu.org/software/make/
 and GNU g++ that supports c++11 or more recent versions.

+The

 ## 2. Deployment and Compilation

-Choose the distribution of interest, e.g., with_thread_pool, and go into the folder controller/.
+Go into the folder controller/.

 Specify the IP addresses of the machines that will run the implementations in the topology file, which is under